ChampyTech/github-profile-dashboard/README.md

-# 📝 GitHub Profile Info
+# 📝 GitHub Profile Management

-<a href="https://champytech.github.io/github-profile-info/">🔗 Visit website</a>
+<a href="https://champytech.github.io/github-profile-management/">🔗 Visit website</a>

 A collection of useful links to help you view and manage your GitHub profile more easily.
 All links are direct and point to specific sections of your GitHub profile — just replace the username with yours.